nicojs/presentations/tu-twente-2024/slides/03-what/70-equivalent-mutants.md

 ### Equivalent mutants

-> The detection of equivalent mutants is in general impossible as determining whether two programs are the equivilent is undicidable.
+> The detection of equivalent mutants is in general impossible as determining whether two programs are the equivalent is undicidable.

 Automatically detecting equivalent mutants and infeasible paths.
 A.J Offut & J. Pan.
 1997